SirNirmal/MultiAgent-BrainEngine-SillyTavern/README.md

 While Agents 2, 3, and 4 are all influenced by the Somatic core (A1), **they are kept completely blind to each other's thoughts.**

 In a standard single-prompt LLM, different cognitive domains contaminate each other because the AI is forced to write them in a single, continuous stream of text.
-*   If the AI starts its thought process by writing about its daily schedule (DMN), those words mathematically bias its neural network, warping its subsequent analysis of the user's hidden lies (Theory of Mind).
+*   If the AI starts its thought process by writing about its daily schedule (DMN), those words mathematically bias its neural network, warping its subsequent process.
 *   By separating these domains into isolated streams, the **DMN** can worry about its chores, the **Theory of Mind** can analyze social vulnerabilities, and the **Neurochemical Engine** can calculate ego and drives.
 They all feel the somatic tension (A1), but they process it in their own specialized domains without polluting one another.

 #### 3. Simulating True Cognitive Dissonance